hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 > ## Other syntax choices
 >
-> The classic, battle hardened method should be shown for completness:
+> The classic, battle hardened method should be shown for completeness:
 >
 > ~~~bash
 > mkdir build